Ameer5121/AIVoice/README.md

 **If you're stuck on any step, feel free to hit me up on Discord(username in profile), and I'll help you set it up.**

 # Usage Without DeepL
-If you can't use DeepL for the fact that it's not avaliable in your country, there is a separate release that doesn't uses a different api than DeepL.
+If you can't use DeepL for the fact that it's not avaliable in your country, there will be a separate release that uses a different api than DeepL.
 It doesn't have DeepL **informal Japanese** translation quality, but it has good **informal Japanese** translation quality that it shouldn't be a problem/noticeable.

-Download the release that has "**WithoutDeepL**" in its name, and then continue the installation steps from step 5.

 # Why do I not see Japanese text on the console
 Console applications by default use a font that doesn't support unicode, so you're going to have use a font that supports unicode.